dsnopek/lingwo/README.txt

    the rules so that users only have to enter the exceptions.
  * Allows entries to be found by the dictionary search block via their other forms

+### lingwo_pron

+ * Allows entries to attach one or more pronunciation elements
+ * Includes support for audio (and an ogg vorbis player in Firefox and Chrome)
+ * Includes an IPA field for transcriptions in the International Phonetic Alphabet
+ * Includes a configurable "Tag" field to mark pronunciations as belonging to a particular dialect or accent (ex.
+British vs. American)

 ### lingwo_language

  * Allows languages to have seperate definitions of configurable values inside of Lingwo